Centroida/SwiftImageCarousel/README.md

 }
 ```

-- Getting the timer and its properties in case they are needed for whatever reasons
+<b>Getting the timer and its properties in case they are needed for whatever reasons</b>

 ```swift
 extension RandomViewController: InitialPageViewControllerDelegate {